adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 This is because a brower's indicator displays progress.
 That is, a user can tell how long until the request finishes.
 Custom spinners don't display progress, so users get frustrated and click again, causing their experience to slow down further.

-Custom indicators are unfamiliar as they lok different per site and are positioned differently.
+Custom indicators are unfamiliar as they look different per site and are positioned differently.
 Browser indicators appear in the same place no matter the website.
 Familiarity and accuracy are two qualities often found in well-designed interfaces.

 This is not to say that AJAX is *bad*.
 AJAX is a useful enhancement depending on the situation because it avoids repetitively requesting and re-evaluating client-side assets.